 For more information and Zoom link: https://arts.princeton.edu/events/a-conversation-with-selwyn-seyfu-hinds-93/

-(Princeton, NJ) Princeton University’s Lewis Center for the Arts will present a conversation with ward-winning author, editor, music scribe, producer, screenwriter and Princeton alum Selwyn Seyfu Hinds, Class of 1993 at 6:00 p.m. on Wednesday, October 14 via Zoom Webinar.
+(Princeton, NJ) Princeton University’s Lewis Center for the Arts, in partnership with the Department of African American Studies and the Center for Career Development, present a conversation with award-winning author, editor, music scribe, producer, screenwriter and Princeton alum Selwyn Seyfu Hinds, Class of 1993 at 6:00 p.m.
+(EDT) on Wednesday, October 14 via Zoom Webinar.
 Engaging Hinds for this informal talk and Q&A will be Princeton Program in Creative Writing faculty member A.M.
 Homes, a novelist and film and television writer and producer.
-The event is cosponsored by Princeton’s Department of African American Studies and Center for Career Development.
 This virtual event is free and open to the public and accessible at arts.princeton.edu.